 Sibongile holds a Master of Science degree and has over 12 years of experience in the non-profit sector, including managing After School programmes, leading organisational operations and heading a youth development organisation.
 Her responsibilities at The Learning Trust span communications, advocacy and fundraising.

 Nonceba has a BA in Communications and over ten years of experience in the non-profit sector.
-Her extensive experience in project management supports her work at TLT.
+Her extensive experience in project management supports her work at The Learning Trust.
 In her role as Operations Director, Nonceba handles grantee portfolios nationally and leads our capacity support work.

 Monica holds a Bachelor of Arts Degree and over 15 years of experience in the non-profit sector.
 Her experience over the years has offered her a broad understanding of the complexities of community development work.
 Monica is based in Makhanda where she is responsible for deepening our work in the Eastern Cape.